AlexFr062/samples/STM32/startup_code/readme.md

 Open `bin` file in Hex editor, offset `0x19ac`: `04 03 02 A1`.

 `.bin` format is what we need, when it is necessary to burn an executable in the device flash memory.
-For example, open STM32CubeProgrammer, click Connect - by default it shows ther address `0x08000000`, which is the beginning of the flash memory.
-Open .bin` file, verifi thad download address is `0x08000000`:
+For example, open STM32CubeProgrammer, click Connect - by default it shows the address `0x08000000`, which is the beginning of the flash memory.
+Open `.bin` file, verify that download address is `0x08000000`:
 ![CubeProgrammer](../../images/CubeProgrammer.png)
 Click Download.
 ```